Variables

 Variable Categories

 The second part is the name of the attribute.
-This is the name you define during object creation and can be found within the object attribute menu at any time.
+For custom object attributes, this is the name you defined for the attribute and can be found in the object attribute menu at any time.
 The first and second part of a variable is divided by a point, e.g.: ticket.number which will in total be #{ticket.number}.

 Using Translated Variables